How Does A Propane Tank Valve Work

 A Propane Tank Valve

-All ASME propane tanks have this valve- it’s usually located near or inside the fuel door.
+All ASME propane tanks have this valve- it’s usually located under the dome or collar.
 The primary function of this shut-off device is to prevent an LP Gas appliance from any bad accident that might hurt you or your family.

 How Does A Propane Tank Valve Work

-A propane tank valve works by closing off the gas flow when the pressure inside the tank gets too high.
+A propane tank pressure relief valve works by opening to vent excess pressure when the pressure inside the tank gets too high.
 If this happens in a situation where you can’t reach the valve, it may open on its own and release all of the gas inside your tank.

 Parts of Propane Tank Valve

-The propane safety relief valve is located near the shut-off valve on the base of your tank, so that it’s easy to find and use in an emergency.
+The propane safety relief valve is located near the shut-off valve on the top of your tank, so that it’s able to function automatically in an emergency.
 It closes again once pressure returns to normal, protecting both you and your property from potential harm caused by a dangerous Propane explosion.

-Always keep a round, capped safety relief Valve nearby as part of your home security plan for any high-pressure propane storage tanks.
+Ensure your tank’s safety relief valve is kept clean and unobstructed as part of your home security plan for any high-pressure propane storage tanks.

 It works in a very simple fashion.
-It works in the spring diaphragm mechanism described below:
+It uses the spring diaphragm mechanism described below:

 Spring and Diaphragm Mechanism

 To prevent a propane tank from exploding, the pressure must be released using a spring and diaphragm mechanism.
-When too much gas builds up in the tank, the diaphragm will become compressed by the gas, causing the spring to release and open the safety relief valve.
+When too much gas builds up in the tank, the diaphragm will become pushed by the gas, causing the valve to open against the spring pressure.

 The Spring Diaphragm Mechanism